 Factors to Consider When Choosing a Restaurant Stereo System

-While the above sound system for restaurant options are excellent in their own right, the brand and type of speakers you go with ultimately depends on the space you have.
+While the above sound systems for restaurants are excellent in their own right, the brand and type of speakers you go with ultimately depends on the space you have.

 Before choosing an audio system, consider: